teklynk/raspi-streamer/readme.md

 ```

 # Additional Notes
+- Rename sample.env to .env and update the file with your settings.
 - Ensure the correct audio device (hw:1,0 in the example) is configured in your Python script (stream_control.py) for ALSA.
 - Customize the Samba configuration (smb.conf) according to your security and network requirements.
 - Adjust permissions (create mask, directory mask) in the Samba share configuration as necessary for your use case.